-The Office of Student Affairs and Admissions offers a wide range of services and resources to help medical students set and reach their goals for academic and career success and personal and financial wellness in each year of their undergraduate medical education.
+The Office of Student Affairs & Admissions offers a wide range of services and resources to help medical students set and reach their goals for academic and career success and personal and financial wellness.

 - Introduction to The Match presentation